chinapedia/wikipedia.abstract.en/Page/Blue_Angels.md

 1960-1970

-Grumman_F11F-1_Tiger_Blue_Angels.jpg, 1957–69]] In July 1964, the Blue Angels participated in the Aeronaves de Mexico Anniversary Air Show over Mexico City, Mexico, before an estimated crowd of 1.5 million people.
+, 1957–69]] In July 1964, the Blue Angels participated in the Aeronaves de Mexico Anniversary Air Show over Mexico City, Mexico, before an estimated crowd of 1.5 million people.

 In 1965, the Blue Angels conducted a Caribbean island tour, flying at five sites.
 Later that year, they embarked on a European tour to a dozen sites, including the Paris Air Show, where they were the only team to receive a standing ovation.

 In 1967, the _Blues_ toured Europe again, at six sites.

 In 1968, the C-54 Skymaster transport aircraft was replaced with a Lockheed VC-121J Constellation.
 The _Blues_ transitioned to the two-seat McDonnell Douglas F-4J Phantom II in 1969, nearly always keeping the back seat empty for flight demonstrations.
 The _Phantom_ was the only plane to be flown by both the "Blues" and the United States Air Force Thunderbirds (the "Birds").
 That year they also upgraded to the Lockheed C-121 Super Constellation for logistics.
-Blue_Angels_at_Miami_Beach_memorial_day.jpg

 1970-1980

-Golden_Crown_and_Blue_Angles.jpg and the Blue Angels during the joint airshow; Kushke Nosrat Airbase, 1973]] A-4Fs_Blue_Angels_Fleur_de_Lis_1984.JPEGs executing a "fleur de lis" maneuver.]]
+and the Blue Angels during the joint airshow; Kushke Nosrat Airbase, 1973]] s executing a "fleur de lis" maneuver.]]

 In 1970, the _Blues_ received their first U.S. Marine Corps Lockheed KC-130F Hercules.
 An all-Marine crew manned it.
 That year, they went on their first South American tour.